nrhill1/sec_nlp/README.md

 ## Features

-- Downloads SEC filings from EDGAR.
+- 📥 Downloads SEC filings directly from EDGAR.
-- Parses and chunks filings into text segments.
+- 📝 Parses and chunks filings into text segments.
-- Filters chunks by keyword (or runs full summarization).
+- 🔍 Filters chunks by keyword (or runs full summarization in keyword-agnostic mode).
-- Summarizes using a local LLM (default is `flan-t5-base`).
+- 🤖 Summarizes text using a local Hugging Face LLM (default: `google/flan-t5-base`).
-- Outputs JSON summaries to disk.
+- 📂 Outputs JSON summaries with metadata for traceability.

+---

+## Requirements

+- **Python 3.11.3 (exact)**
+  This project will not install on other Python versions (e.g., 3.12 or 3.13).

+- [`uv`](https://github.com/astral-sh/uv) for fast installs and builds.

 ---